sarahdurks/weather-new/README.md

 ![challenge](https://user-images.githubusercontent.com/77648727/110256831-dc4b5300-7f4f-11eb-89e6-348b41416871.png)

 This application is built fof UCB'S coding bootcamp challenge #6: a weather dashboard that runs in the browser and features dynamically updated HTML and CSS.
-It leverages the OpenWeather API for data.
+It leverages the Open Weather API for data.

 ### Live Application Link 👀